Farbs

-Farbs is the pseudonym of Jarrad Woods, an indie gamer who gained media attention when he quit his job at gaming firm 2K Australia using a video game.
+Farbs is the pseudonym of Jarrad Woods, an indie game developer who gained media attention when he quit his job at gaming firm 2K Australia using a video game.
 When asked in an interview where the idea had come from to quit via video game, Woods stated "At the time there were a lot of articles touting indie games as a form of expression, and I hate writing so I wanted to express my goodbye to the team in some other way.
 I had planned to leave for a few months, but the message was more spontaneous".

 Education

 Farbs studied at the Academy of Interactive Entertainment in Canberra, Australia.

 Games

 After eight years in commercial game design, Farbs started creating independent projects as a sideline in 2006.

 Farbs has created several games including Polychromatic Funk Monkey, Fishie Fishie, ROM CHECK FAIL, Captain Forever and most recently, Captain Jameson.
 He also contributed work to Card Hunter.